-Lesson 6: Software development processes
+Lesson 6: Software development processes Lecture/Discussion 90 min

 A "process" can be defined as "a set of related or interacting activities that transform inputs into outputs.
 A good process is needed to produce good outputs.
 We will get an overview of software life cycle process models and the importance of process improvement.